Skip to content

 Keeping pace with regulatory change

-In 2026, UK compliance teams are simultaneously tracking FCA Consumer Duty outcome monitoring requirements, the AMLD6 transposition schedule for EU subsidiaries, the DORA ICT risk reporting deadlines, and updated FATF guidance on virtual asset providers.
+In 2026, Australian compliance teams are simultaneously tracking the AML/CTF reform program (expanded designated services), APRA CPS 230 operational risk management, Privacy Act reform proposals, FATF guidance on virtual asset providers, and ASIC's enforcement priorities.
 A structured regulatory horizon-scanning process, with documented update cycles, is the only reliable answer.

 To understand the full automation potential for compliance workflows, see our complete automation guide.

-CheckFile's document verification platform integrates directly with KYC onboarding flows, providing real-time automated checks that satisfy FCA and JMLSG ongoing monitoring requirements.
+CheckFile's document verification platform integrates directly with KYC onboarding flows, providing real-time automated checks that satisfy AUSTRAC ongoing customer due diligence requirements.

 This article is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 For guidance specific to your organisation's obligations, consult a qualified compliance professional or your regulatory supervisor.